Predicting dangerous heat events for spectacled flying-foxes

 Spectacled flying fox.
 By rollier CC BY-NC 4.0.Spectacled flying foxes.
 Photo: rollier CC BY-NC 4.0.

-This project is creating a locally focussed tool capable of forecasting high-risk heat events that could impact spectacled flying-fox populations, and identifying the specific roosting sites where they will be most vulnerable during those events.
-This will help provide actionable guidance on the most effective interventions to mitigate the impact of these extreme events.
+Through this project, researchers aim to better understand how heat waves affect flying-fox populations, and to forecast and identify the specific roosting sites where flying-foxes will be most vulnerable during high-risk heat events.
+This information will help provide actionable guidance on the most effective interventions to mitigate the impact of these extreme events.

 Interventions might include misting systems, roost-exclusion measures, and targeted revegetation efforts designed to alter the thermal environment and enhance the species’ chances of survival during extreme heat events.